isawzz/speech-games/README.md

+# speech-games-server

+> this repos is just a clone of github project below.
+> the database contains user data for speech games that have to be presisted online.

+This project provides a simple json-server database for speech-games-client, see github

 # Deploy `json-server` to `{{ free hosting site }}`

 > Instructions how to deploy the full fake REST API [json-server](https://github.com/typicode/json-server) to various free hosting sites.
 Should only be used in development purpose but can act as a simpler database for smaller applications.